briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 driver's or commercial driver's license or permit of any person who is convicted of or pleads guilty to any violation of this section.
 However, if the offender pleaded guilty to or was convicted of a violation of Ohio R.C.
-[4511.19][ORC Section 4511.19] or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit in accordance with Ohio R.C.
-[2925.03(G)][ORC Section 2925.03].
+[4511.19][ORC 4511.19] or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit in accordance with Ohio R.C.
+[2925.03(G)][ORC 2925.03].
 If an offender's driver's or commercial driver's license or permit is suspended pursuant to this subsection, the offender, at any time after the expiration of two years from the day on which the offender's sentence was imposed, may file a motion with the sentencing court requesting termination of